summa-platform/summa-build-environment/README.md

-# build-environment
+# Summa Build Environment
-General build environment for SUMMA components that require compilation
+Dockerfile for creating a docker image with a general build environment for building SUMMA components